temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 npm install @temporalio/client @temporalio/worker @temporalio/workflow @temporalio/activity
 ```

-Add the Temporal dependencies that you downloaded to your `package.json`:
+Your Temporal dependencies should now be in your `package.json`:

 ```json
 "dependencies": {